What’s all the buzz about a pre-workout snack?

 Remember to hydrate throughout the day, and especially the hour before your workout!
 You can tell if you are hydrated enough by the color of your urine.
 If it is a dark or bright color yellow, drink an extra 8-16 oz of water.

-If you have any questions about fueling for an activity or sport visit our website or call us at 301-474-2499 to talk to one of our dietitians!
+If you have any questions about fueling for an activity or sport, contact us or call us at 301-474-2499 to meet with one of our wonderful dietitians for personalized nutrition help!

 Want more pre-workout meal ideas?
 Follow us on social media: